ballerina-platform/ballerina-dev-website/learn/get-started/write-a-graphql-api-with-ballerina.md

 The `Mutation` type has a single field.
 * The `add` field - This field will add a given entry to the data source.

-## Create a datasource for the package
+## Create a data source for the project

-Before writing the GraphQL service, let's create a data source for the package.
+Before writing the GraphQL service, let's create a data source for the project.
 This will mimic a database that stores the data for the service.
 In this guide, you are going to use an in-memory table in Ballerina as the data source.

-### Define the types for the datasource
+### Define the types for the data source

  To create the table, you have to define the data type to use in the table.
 The following code defines the record type `CovidEntry`.
 A single entry will include the ISO code for the location (`isoCode`), name of the country (`country`),